riteshv21/mfcg2023/README.md

 # Assignment 1
 This assignment focuses on implementing a 3D vector class and its related operations.
-Your task is to develop a header file named "vector.h" that encompasses the following features:
+Your task is to develop a header file named `vector.h` that encompasses the following features:

 3D Vector Class: